jdoleary/Spellmasons/docs/TasksCurrent.md

+# From Dad playtest
+- explain inventory when you get your 11th spell
+- explain intent icons
+- remind players not to miss scroll pickups
+- Explain that decoy needs to be closer
+- fix: potential cast range moves the end of the white walk rope instead of staying put when you're at 0 stamina
+- explain walk rope should only happen after you spawn
+- explain camera movement
+- explain liquid damage
+- rename spike pit
+- bloat copy has newline error in it
+- explain overkill
+- fix: archers shouldn't spawn on level 1
+- explain scroll picup
+- explain curse cards better, their copy is hard to understand out of context
+- I saw "spell will damage you" when he was casting on an already dying guy after the portal spanwed

-# 10/11/2022
+# 2022.10.12
+- Add new Che icons
+- *: Test on different resolutions
+    - *: fix inventory visibility on all resolutions
+- Change protection from direct cast to a blessing so it's less confusing
+- menu: extract back button and setRoute to global
+- fix: Limit max force move speed so units don't go through walls or fix collision detection
+---
 - *: fix save /load unit spawn issue
     - bug: loading game files somehow results in units at 0,0
+- m: Balance dragger
+- m: dragger cast animation
 - e: limit split lower bound
 - *: Add save/load to menu
-- *: Test on different resolutions
-    - *: fix inventory visibility on all resolutions
----
-- h: piercing archers
-- h: "Heat seeking" enemy or spell
 - m: cooldown instead of mana multiplier scaling
 - m: inventory should show current card cost and cooldown
-- m: Balance dragger
-- m: dragger cast animation
+---
 - larger enemies for variation
 - fix liquid fall in
-- Finish menu design according to Jake prompts
-- Update twitter icon with brand guidelines
 - Split sprite sheet for more efficient development
 - Add server history